keziah55/ExtraThesisMaterial/OnsetDetector_development/README.md

 # OnsetDetector development

 These files were used in the initial development and testing of the OnsetDetector and generated the figures found in Chapter 3 of the thesis.
+The directories here correspond to the three onset detection methods prototyped.

 - **threshold.py** generates Figures 3.2 and 3.3, which show detectors
 with different damping factors, responding to a piano melody.